DirectX: DirectX 10

 Changes for DirectX 10 were extensive.
 Many former parts of DirectX API were deprecated in the latest DirectX SDK and are preserved for compatibility only: DirectInput was deprecated in favor of XInput, DirectSound was deprecated in favor of the Cross-platform Audio Creation Tool system (XACT) and additionally lost support for hardware accelerated audio, since the Vista audio stack renders sound in software on the CPU.
 The DirectPlay DPLAY.DLL was also removed and was replaced with dplayx.dll; games that rely on this DLL must duplicate it and rename it to dplay.dll.

-In order to achieve backwards compatibility, DirectX in Windows Vista contains several versions of Direct3D:
+In order to achieve backward compatibility, DirectX in Windows Vista contains several versions of Direct3D: